-Every year the Grand National produces very different stories from jockeys and horses alike; uplifting scenes from a victor and heartbreak when a mere inch divides the loser from the winner at the end of nearly four-and-a-half miles and 30 challenging fences.
-The race has evolved over the years but there is one constant: luck, or the lack of it.
-How fitting, then, that in 1839 the first winner was named Lottery.
+Every year the Grand National produces very different stories from jockeys and horses alike; uplifting scenes from a victor and heartbreak when a mere inch divides the loser from the winner at the end of nearly four-and-a-half miles and thirty challenging fences.
+In 1839 the first winner was aptly named Lottery.
 Back then, huge crowds rode to Aintree by horseback, in carriages, carts or on foot.
-Hotels were so full that some slept four guests to a bed.
 Today the Grand National is probably the world’s most famous horse race, with a global television audience of some 600 million in 140 countries.